Articles by The Professional Trustee Team

 The Reserve Bank will look at the state and pace of the economy when setting the OCR.
 With respect to the housing market, the Reserve Bank won't be too concerned despite the fact that there is a good upturn in the Auckland and Canterbury areas.
 These were the forerunner cities when prices started to turn but it seems the rest of New Zealand is now on the rise.
-Albeit this, the market was coming from a very weak initial place so the fact that sales and prices are climbing in most main cities, won't worry the Reserve Bank much at this point in time and won't therefore lead it to tamper with existing monetary policy right now.
+Albeit the market was coming from a very weak initial place, so the fact that sales and prices are climbing in most main cities won't worry the Reserve Bank much at this point in time and won't therefore lead it to tamper with existing monetary policy right now.

 Reviewing data, we can see that confidence in the economy is on the rise.
 There has also been reported a lift in retail sales and spending.
 Export growth has occurred as well in the oil, dairy, wool and electrical equipment categories.
 That said, some areas of the economy aren't doing so well.
 Unemployment is still up and job growth has slowed.
 Maybe this is a reason Kiwis aren't that keen to truly increase their spending and borrowing.
 Overall, because the economy isn't in a state where the Reserve Bank thinks it needs influencing, the general consensus is it will leave monetary policy untouched at this stage.

 Another issue that affects interest rates in New Zealand is what is occurring overseas.

-For example, if our Banks borrow funds from overseas sources and if at the time of borrowing, money is in short supply, the Banks will tend to pay a premium for the money borrowed.
-Of course, the cost of that increased borrowing is then passed onto New Zealand borrowers when the New Zealand Banks on lend the money to Kiwis.
-Accordingly, the events occurring world wide and in particular in Europe, is of great interest as they have the potential of affecting interest rates.
+For example, if our banks borrow funds from overseas sources, and if at the time of borrowing, money is in short supply, the banks will tend to pay a premium for the money borrowed.
+Of course, the cost of that increased borrowing is then passed onto New Zealand borrowers when the New Zealand banks on-lend the money to Kiwis.
+Accordingly, the events occurring worldwide, and in particular in Europe, are of great interest as they have the potential to affect interest rates.